mdejesus23/melnerdz-website/src/data/blogs/2025/12/nodejs-architecture-v8-libuv/index.md

 - The **thread pool** (4 threads by default) handles heavy operations
 - File I/O, crypto, compression, and DNS use the thread pool
 - The **event loop** handles callbacks, timers, and network I/O

----

-FAQ

-Q: Is Node.js truly single-threaded?
-A: Your JavaScript code runs on a single main thread, but Node uses additional threads behind the scenes (the thread pool) for heavy operations.
-You can also use Worker Threads for CPU-intensive tasks.

-Q: Why is Node.js written in C++ and not just JavaScript?
-A: JavaScript alone cannot access low-level system resources like files or network sockets.
-C++ (via Libuv) provides this access, and Node.js wraps it in a friendly JavaScript API.

-Q: Can I increase the thread pool size?
-A: Yes.
-Set `process.env.UV_THREADPOOL_SIZE` before requiring any modules.
-The maximum is 128 threads, but 4 is usually sufficient.

-Q: What's the difference between the event loop and thread pool?
-A: The event loop runs on the main thread and handles lightweight async operations (callbacks, network I/O).
-The thread pool runs heavy operations (file I/O, crypto) on separate threads to avoid blocking the main thread.

-Q: Should I use synchronous functions in Node.js?
-A: Only during initialization (top-level code).
-Never use sync functions in callbacks, request handlers, or anywhere that could block the event loop during runtime.